felipevfa/metrix-tec2/README.md

 [![Build Status](https://travis-ci.org/felipevfa/metrix-tec2.svg?branch=development)](https://travis-ci.org/felipevfa/metrix-tec2)

 Metrix is a metric extractor for code.
 It takes in your project's source code and returns a set of quality metrics that help you assert your project's code quality.
+(This project was done in the context of the discipline "Técnicas de programação II".)

 ## Getting Started